Mexico: A History Audiolivro Por Paul Gillingham capa

 R$ 19,90/mês após o teste gratuito de 30 dias.
 Cancele a qualquer momento.

-Pré-compre agora por R$ 158,99
+Compre agora por R$ 158,99

-Pré-compre agora por R$ 158,99
+Compre agora por R$ 158,99

-Sobre este áudio
+Sobre este título

 Brought to you by Penguin.

-This sweeping new history of Mexico spans 500 dramatic years of conquest, innovation, and revolution.
+This sweeping new history of Mexico spans 500 dramatic years of conquest, innovation and revolution

 It begins in 1511 with the shipwreck of two Spanish sailors in Yucatán.
-Only ten years later, an army of European adventurers and indigenous rebels seized the island city of Tenochtitlán, seat of one of the world's great empires.
+Only ten years later, an army of European adventurers and indigenous rebels seized the island city of Tenochtitlán, seat of one of the world’s great empires.
 It would become Mexico City, and marked the collision of two radically different worlds.
-Spaniards discovered tomatoes, chocolate, and the most sophisticated city they had ever seen.
-For Mexicans, the encounter brought horses, wheels, but also lethal germs – sparking a cataclysmic century of disease that would kill a majority of the indigenous population.
+Spaniards discovered tomatoes, chocolate and the most sophisticated city they had ever seen.
+For Mexicans the encounter brought horses, wheels, but also lethal germs – sparking a cataclysmic century of disease that would kill a majority of the indigenous population.

-Paul Gillingham's superb history chronicles how this convulsion led to a startling recombination of cultures.
-He shows how the industrial mining of Mexico's silver transformed the wealth and trade of the world, making it the center of the first truly global economy.
+Paul Gillingham’s superb history chronicles how this convulsion led to a startling recombination of cultures.
+He shows how the industrial mining of Mexico’s silver transformed the wealth and trade of the world, making it the centre of the first truly global economy.
 We then see how independence from Spain went on to bring calamitous wars with the United States and France.
-One of the world's great social revolutions then remade Mexico and ushered in a one-party state that, whatever its shortcomings, brought peace throughout many of the global horrors of the twentieth century – before the country collapsed into violence in the drug wars of the 2000s.
+One of the world’s great social revolutions then remade Mexico and ushered in a one-party state that, whatever its shortcomings, brought peace throughout many of the global horrors of the twentieth century – before the country collapsed into violence in the drug wars of the 2000s.

 Mexico: A History uses the latest research to dazzling effect, showing how often Mexico has been one of the world’s great innovators; a dynamic and vital shaper of world affairs.